 KEY POINT Amounts paid by a church for the education of a pastor or other church employee cannot be treated as a nontaxable scholarship if paid "as compensation for services."
+It is very difficult for an employee to qualify for a scholarship plan operated by a church due to testing requirements.
+Therefore, any amounts received by an employee as a "scholarship" should be considered as taxable income without contrary tax advice from a professional.

-Any amount received in excess of the qualified tuition and related expenses, such as amounts received for room and board, is not eligible for this exclusion and must be included on the recipient's Form 1040.
+Any amount received in excess of the qualified tuition and related expenses, such as amounts received for room and board, is not eligible for this exclusion and must be included on the recipient's Form 1040 on Schedule 1, Line 8r.

 Any amount received that represents payment for teaching, research, or other services required as a condition for receiving a qualified scholarship cannot be excluded from gross income.
-In addition, amounts paid by a church for the education of a pastor or other church employee cannot be treated as a nontaxable scholarship if paid "as compensation for services."

 EXAMPLE First Church establishes a scholarship fund for seminary students.
 Robert is a church member who is pursuing a master's degree at a seminary.
-The church board votes to award him a scholarship of \$2,500 for 2023.
+Robert applies to the church's scholarship plan and is awarded a scholarship of \$2,500 for 2024.
 So long as Robert uses the scholarship award for tuition or other course-related expenses, he need not report it as income on his federal tax return.
 The better practice would be for the church to stipulate that the scholarship is to be used for tuition or other course-related expenses (for example, fees, books, supplies), or for the church to pay the expenses directly to the educational institution.
 This will ensure that the scholarship does not inadvertently become taxable income because its specific use was not designated, and the recipient used it for nonqualified expenses.
 As long as amounts are paid through a qualified scholarship plan, the church is not required to report the scholarship on Form 1099-MISC or 1099-NEC to the recipient.